janknobloch/EISTAPIClient/docs/DefaultApi.md

  - **Content-Type**: Not defined
  - **Accept**: application/json

-<a name="getSlideForPresentationNameAndSlideNumber"></a>
+<a name="getSlideForExerciseNumberAndSlideNumber"></a>
-# **getSlideForPresentationNameAndSlideNumber**
+# **getSlideForExerciseNumberAndSlideNumber**
-> String getSlideForPresentationNameAndSlideNumber(presentationName, slideNumber)
+> String getSlideForExerciseNumberAndSlideNumber(exerciseNumber, slideNumber)

-Returns slidePath for PresentationName / SlideNumber
+Returns slidePath for PresentationNumber / SlideNumber